maxplanck-ie/TheWhoTheWhatTheHuh/README.md

   * `[Galaxy]`
     * `API key` - The API key to use when contacting the Galaxy server.
 DO NOT SHARE THIS!
     * `URL` - The galaxy server's URL (e.g., https://usegalaxy.org, though that'd obviously not work)
+    * `verify` - Whether SSL certificates should be verified

 A few general notes are in order:
   * Blank lines my be added pretty much anywhere.